rackspace/runway/docs/source/cfngin/hooks.rst

     :noindex:

     Extra hosts to add to ``/etc/hosts`` in the building containers.
-    Defined as a mapping of hostmane to IP address.
+    Defined as a mapping of hostname to IP address.

   .. data:: forcerm
     :type: bool